C

 counterpart (noun)

 Note: In negotiations, I use this term when discussing the other side or sides, as there may be more than one.
 Jim Camp (Start With No) prefers the term respected adversary.
 In any case, the parties on the other side are not your friends.
 And even if they are friends, for the purposes of a negotiation and transaction, one should treat them with a certain degree of dispassion.
-(RM)

-couthy (adjective)
+couthy or couthie (adjective)

 Of a person: Warm and friendly.
 Of a place: Cosy and comfortable.
 (OD)